phR0ze/cyberlinux-multiboot/README.md

 ---

 # Backlog <a name="backlog"/></a>
+* Get basic networking working
+* Add pacman support to base
+* Build out the shell deployment

+# Changelog <a name="changelog"/></a>
 * Don't require new users to immediately change their passwords

-# Changelog <a name="changelog"/></a>
 * Test UEFI install with custom steps
 * Test UEFI automated install
 * mkinitcpio-vt-colors is not taking affect on boot